 Learn what is included in your all-inclusive tour package.

 All-inclusive, except your airfare.

-5 1/2 days floating, 5 nts camping in the largest nationally protected Wilderness Area” in the lower 48 - and the longest free-flowing river in one state.
-Known for it’s large white sand beaches, deep river canyons and deep swimming pools.
+5 1/2 days floating, 5 nts camping in the largest nationally protected Wilderness Area” in the lower 48 states, and the second deepest river canyon in North America.
+A beautiful free-flowing river, the Main Salmon River in Idaho is known for its large white sand beaches, deep river canyons and deep swimming pools.

 READ MORE ABOUT: The River of No Return Wilderness

 Float past history and stop in for a visit at active off -the-grid homesteads along the Salmon (River of No Return).
 Learn about the characters of the past that lived off the land in the Salmon River backcountry of Idaho.

 READ MORE ABOUT: Famous backcountry folks who lived or are living “off-the-grid” along the Main Salmon River

 2 days exploring Lewis & Clark sites in Montana

 2 days exploring Lewis & Clark sites in Idaho